A Consistent

 98% of Children Served Remain Safe After Case Closure.

 Children with CASA are far less likely to re-enter the system.
-98% of children served remain safe after case closure.
-That’s the impact of your donation.
+98% of children served remain safe six months after case closure.
+That’s the impact of your advocacy work and donation.

 Our Mission